Command Line Interface¶

 "Selection failed"

-- Check that quota minimums don't exceed panel size
+- Check that the sum of quota minimums for any given features don't exceed panel size (or that maximums are smaller than the panel size).

 "File not found"